vim-scripts/Auto-Changing-color-script/doc/readme.txt

 Basically these control the setting of various highlight elements. (*)

-Just copy what's in this file exactly as-is into your vimrc script.
+Just paste this in as-is into your vimrc script.
+Replace everything you had before between COLOUR SCRIPT START and COLOUR SCRIPT END if you had already put the script in.

-On ubuntu you use the command:
+You could use the following to do this in Ubuntu.

   sudo gedit /etc/vim/vimrc

+Then just open changing-colour.vim in another tab, do copy and paste.
+That's it.
+This would work on my system.

-Just replace /etc/vim/vimrc with what you have on your system.
-To find out where your vimrc file is hiding is do:-
+In case your vimrc file is not in /etc/vim do:-

   sudo find / -name vimrc

+And use that instead.

-That's it.
-Once you save, next time you load GVIM and open a PHP or HTML file you will see it in gorgeous high-clarity colour changing based on the time you're into the hour and then gradually back the next the hour.
+Now next time you start GVIM and open any PHP or HTML file you will see it in glorious gorgeous colours that visibly change over time.
+Please report any problems to pablo@ezrider.co.uk.

 Enjoy!

-Oh, if you like this script please rate it!! :D
+Oh, please rate it!! :D

-Also, if you have any problems please contact me on pablo@ezrider.co.uk.
-Thanks!! :D

-Regards,
 Paul.

 --